Rose of Petrichoria

 This series is all about putting yourself into the shoes of some of the most vulnerable people in the world.

 Faith in Concordia

 The Faith in Concordia series is the first part of a larger series.
 Concordia is big, folks.
-There will be seven projects in total.
-So far, I have this series planned, then there will be Hope in Concordia, Love in Concordia, Joy in Concordia, Peace in Concordia, Unity in Concordia, and Justice in Concordia.
+There will be four projects in total.
+There will be Faith in Concordia, Hope in Concordia, Love in Concordia, and Grace in Concordia.